-Hearing - the student will be offered the opportunity for an informal hearing with the principal or his/her designee within the first five (5) days of the suspension.
+Hearing - The student will be offered the opportunity for an informal hearing with the principal or their designee within the first five (5) days of the suspension.
 A formal hearing before the School Board or a committee thereof will be held where expulsion is considered.

-Disposition of Substance - Paraphernalia will be turned over to the appropriate agency by the principal or his/her designee and tested for drug residue and possible use in further proceedings.
+Disposition of Substance - Paraphernalia will be turned over to the appropriate agency by the principal or their designee and tested for drug residue and possible use in further proceedings.